 1.1.
 The Data Protection Act 1998 came into force on 1 March 2000.
 It regulates the use of personal data and gives effect in UK law to the European Directive on data protection (95/46/EC).
-The Act covers manual and computerised records, and is concerned with the processing of “personal data”, that is data relating to living individuals.
+The Act covers manual and computerised records, and is concerned with the processing of personal information, that is information relating to living individuals.
 It works in two ways:

-- Requiring those who decide how and why personal data are processed (data controllers) to be open about their use of those data and to comply with the data protection principles in their information handling practices.
+• Requiring those who decide how and why personal information is processed to be open about their use of the information and to comply with the data protection principles in their information handling practices.

 1.2.
 There are eight data protection principles that are central to the Act.
 In brief, they say that personal data must be: